 The Old Lumpkin County Courthouse, which now houses the Dahlonega Gold Museum, was originally built in 1836, near the start of Dahlonega’s Gold Rush boom.

 The courthouse is said to be haunted by a tall figure in a hooded robe.
 The staff refer to this apparition as Tommy.
-People have sighted Tommy in the courthouse windows and on the balcony.
+People have seen Tommy in the courthouse windows and on the balcony.

 He’s also been known to cause knocking within the courthouse walls and even turn on the small model of the stamp press, which makes a startling loud pounding noise, all by himself.